EeLingChow/laravel-auth-module/README.md

 - Passwords are hashed using Bcrypt
 - CSRF tokens and input validation
 - Token-based API authentication via Sanctum (separates web & API)

+### Password Reset

+The password reset feature uses Laravel's built-in `PasswordBroker` service.
+When a user submits a password reset request, the system generates a secure token and stores it in the `password_resets` table.
+An email is then sent to the user with a password reset link containing the token and email address.

+- The reset link redirects the user to a web form (`/reset-password/{token}?email=...`)
+- The web interface handles token validation and password reset
+- Token expiration and deletion are handled automatically by Laravel

 ## Get Started